Poro 34B and the Blessing of Multilinguality

-To evaluate the quality of Finnish text generation, we prompt the model with short Finnish phrases and use GPT-4 \citep{achiam2023gpt} to judge the quality of the text in terms of coherence, grammatical correctness, and use of specialised vocabulary.
-Finally, to evaluate translation performance, we use both the Flores-101 devtest~\citep{goyal-etal-2022-flores} data as well as the Tatoeba Challenge test sets~\citep{tiedemann2020tatoeba} in an 8-shot setting, following~\cite{zhu2023multilingual}.
+To evaluate the quality of Finnish text generation, we generate responses to the translated MT-Bench questions with few-shot prompting~\cite{zheng2023judging}.
+We use a few-shot prompt because this benchmark is designed for chat models and we are evaluating base models.
+Moreover, we want to unlock the Finnish generation capabilities of the English-focused models by providing in-context examples in Finnish.
+We use GPT-4 Turbo and human judges to assess the quality of the responses.
+Finally, to evaluate translation performance, we use both the Flores-101 devtest~\citep{goyal2022flores} as well as the Tatoeba test sets~\citep{tiedemann2020tatoeba} in an 8-shot setting, following \newcite{zhu2023multilingual}.